Today we’ll look at why we think Afterpay (ASX APT) is a great stock to buy.

-The potential risk for customers to break the law by using this platform resulted in ASIC stepping in to review the innovative payment providers sector.
+The potential risk for customers to break the law by using this platform is a concern.
+This has resulted in ASIC stepping in to review the innovative payment providers sector.

 If the regulators enforce the platform to apply credit checks for their customers, it could be a huge cost for Afterpay.

 Profit margins will be cut considerably and it will completely change their business model.